cinarkaan/Rumaroll-Unity3d--/README.md

 <h2>Network Cube Controller</h2>

 <p>Just like the UIManager at the singleplayer side.
 The script conducts the operations belongs on Player(game mechanics , e.g).
 It runs end of the Network UI Manager , which is the control mechanics assigned as dynamic the player that connected.</p>

+<h2>Room Broadcaster & Room Listener</h2>

+<p>The player that has been connected at the common share point wifi might be founded each other through this script.
+The player(Host) who was created game share with Local IP.
+The another player(client) is might be explored it by using thought named as ''RoomListener".
+The signaficant things are firstly the wifi must be turned on and both of two player must be connected common share point wi-fi.
+The room name , min/max player and join button will be seems after refreshed.</p>